jeffThompson/ChanceAndRandomness/Activities/6-ConnectingToYourOwnPractice.md

 Creative practice can be a burst of inspiration, but, more often than not, I find that it can be really slow to ferment.
 You might not have any huge realizations right away, but we'll spend the last 30 minutes or so discussing:

 * Everything we've done today
-* The work we looked at/listened to
+* The work we looked at/listened to and the readings
+* Process and premeditation, improvisation, surprise
 * Your reflection on your own practice
 * And more generally the role of intentionality and careful decision-making in creative work

 ***

-### BYE!
+### 👋 BYE!
 Thanks so much for spending today with me talking about chance and randomness, making some weird stuff, and sharing your practices and perspectives!
-If you come across additional resources or have other thoughts to share, don't hesitate to email me. 👋
+If you come across additional resources or have other thoughts to share, don't hesitate to email me.